 Genomics in human populations, including how they have evolved over evolutionary time, modern-day commercial genomic profiles, genomic self-screening by the public, how

 people respond to genomic information, legal and ethical implications of this, and the importance of gene-environment interactions.
-As part of this unit, you will also have the option to analyse your own genome-wide genetic risk profile.

 Using genetic data to discover the environmental causes of disease.
 Topics include Mendelian randomization and other designs for causal inference, and translation of causal discoveries to new drugs and new policies.

 A four-month research project based in one of the world-leading applied human genomics

 research groups at Bristol.